sulu/sulu-docs/cookbook/securing-your-application.rst

 Protect your controller
 ~~~~~~~~~~~~~~~~~~~~~~~

-After defining a security context, you can use it to easily protect the actions
+After defining a security context, you can use it to  protect the actions
 of one of your controllers.
 All you have to do is to implement the
 ``SecuredControllerInterface`` telling the ``SuluSecurityListener`` which
 security context and locale to use for the permission check: